a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 ### Warden Supreme MWE
 Warden Supreme integrates server-side and client side logic into a lean interface.
 To get going, the following steps are required:

 * Decide on HTTPS endpoints and on an OID to convey the Attestation proof from app to backend (inside a signed CSR).
 * Backend:
      1. Add the dependencies (client in the app, verifier on the backend)
      2. Configure a `Warden` instance on the back-end.
 This defines which devices and apps will be considered trustworthy
      3. Create an `AttestationVerifier` based on
          * the configured `Warden` instance
          * the HTTPS endpoints
          * the OID
     4. Start an HTTP server to expose the endpoints
 * Mobile App
     1. Wire the verifier to the HTTPS endpoints to an `AttestationClient`
     2. Call into the Endpoints
     3. Store the received certificate chain after a successful attestation

+---

+!!! tip inline end "Migration Info"
+    Warden Supreme 0.10.0 revamped trust anchor management and thus changed configuration parameters.

 ### Back-End Configuration
 Since Android and iOS attestation require different configuration parameters, distinct configuration classes exist.
-The following snippet shows an MWE:
+The following snippet shows an MWE that also accounts for a minute of clock drift:

-!!! tip "Migration Info"
-    Warden Supreme 0.10.0 revamped trust anchor management and thus changed configuration parameters.
-    The old signatures still exist but will be removed in 1.0.0!

 ```kotlin
 --8<-- "Readme-Config-min.kt:8"